nexstar-beckett-hanan/AIC-Gallery/README.md

 # AIC-Gallery
-React app take-home project displaying art from the Art Institute of Chicago
+React project displaying art from the Art Institute of Chicago

+# Tech Stack
+- React as frontend framework
+- Axios for simplifying API interaction
+- React/Tanstack Query for API queries and client-side caching
+- Vite for building, with Babel for transpiling
+- React Router for routing
+- ESLint for linting
+- Jest for testing